FiPie/easySlider2.0/README.md

 Note: Keep the project file structure

-You can preview this project here: https://fipie.github.io/easySlider2.0/
+You can preview this project [here](https://fipie.github.io/easySlider2.0/)